Maintenance and Operations Engineering Technician (MOET)

 Maintenance and Operations Engineering Technician (MOET) – Apprenticeship standard level 3

-A Maintenance and Operations Engineering Technician maintains the safety, integrity and effective operation of plant and equipment in industries including energy and utilities, nuclear, food and drink, pharmaceuticals, cosmetics and more.
+A Maintenance and Operations Engineering Technician maintains the safety, integrity and effective operation of plant and equipment in the energy and utilities, nuclear, food and drink, pharmaceuticals, cosmetics industries and more.

 To access EPA resources for our MOET apprenticeship standard click here.

-The Maintenance and Operations Engineering Technician apprenticeship is applicable across various industries with a flexible option to serve seven different roles:
+The Maintenance and Operations Engineering Technician apprenticeship has seven different pathways:

 - Electrical Technicians